sasymo/cooperation/git_commands.md

 **Amend a commit**
 One can change the most recent commit
 * change the commit message
 * change the project files
 The amend creates a new SHA-1(rewrite the history) Let's imagine the fileA.txt which we added and commited contains an error and we want to rewrite the history.
 The procedure is as follows:
 * Modify fileA.txt
 * Add fileA.txt to the staging area
-	* Amend the previous commit by executing ' git commit --amend -m "add fileA.txt" '
+Amend the previous commit by executing:
+* git commit --amend -m "add fileA.txt"
+In case you want to keep the old commit message, the command is :
+* git commit --amend --no-edit
-	* In case you want to keep the old commit message, the command is : 'git commit --amend --no-edit If you execute 'git log --oneline ', you will realize that the SHA-1 of the amended commit is different from the previous one.
+In case you execute the following:
+* git log --oneline :  you will realize that the SHA-1 of the amended commit is different from the previous one.
 Let's say only the commit message of the last commit has a typo, in this case the amend procedure is as follows:
 * git commit --amend -m "Corrected commit message"